 - ♦ If the cluster system is started by powering on the shared disk and servers, starting a shared disk is not completed before the OS is rebooted.
-OS is started in the status where the shared disk is not recognized, and activation of disk resources fails. - ◆ A failover fails if a server, with data you want to fail over by rebooting the server, reboots within the heartbeat timeout.
+OS is started in the status where the shared disk is not recognized, and activation of disk resources fails. - A failover fails if a server, with data you want to fail over by rebooting the server, reboots within the heartbeat timeout.
 This is because a remote server assumes that the heartbeat is continued.

-Consider the times durations above and adjust the operating system startup time by following the procedure.
+Consider the times durations above and adjust the operating system startup time by using the bcdedit command of Windows.